Experimental and Observational Designs Section

 An organization wants to know if drinking caffeinated coffee causes hyperactivity in college students.
 To test their research question, they select a sample of college students and give them a survey concerning their intake of caffeinated coffee and their hyperactivity levels.
 This is an observational study because the researchers are not making any manipulations.
 They are observing what is happening without intervening.
 This is not an experiment because no treatment was imposed by the researchers.

 Another organization also wants to know if drinking caffeinated coffee causes hyperactivity in college students.
 They design a different study.
 They select a random sample of college students and randomly assign them to drink coffee with or without caffeine.
 The researchers observe the students' behaviors.
-This is an experimental study because a treatment is being imposed.
-The researchers are manipulating the treatment that each participant receives.
+This is an experimental study because the researchers are manipulating the treatment that each participant receives.

 On Your Own Section